achapkowski/slucor-hds5210-2016-2/SYLLABUS.md

 **Practical Programming: An Introduction to Computer Science Using Python 3 (Pragmatic Programmers) 2nd Edition**.
 Gries, Paul, Jennifer Campbell, and Jason Montojo.
 The Pragmatic Bookshelf, 2013.
 ISBN 978-1937785451 ($38.00)

 ### Supplemental Materials
-Additional reading material will be posted as electronic files to the this gitlab repository or provided as links.
+Additional reading material will be posted as electronic files to the this github repository or provided as links.

 ### Recommended References
 * **Python for Data Analysis: Data Wrangling with Pandas, Numpy, and Ipython**, 2012, McKinney, Wes.
 ISBN 860-1400898857